fbpx

 After a year of hardship, mother reconnects with her children

-The first year of my recovery felt unbearable.
+The first year of me living without my memory felt unbearable.
 I struggled to see my children as mine, even though the constant pain from breastfeeding reminded me to care for them.
 Relearning everything from scratch felt miserable.
 I had to learn to drive, cook, and use a remote control again.

 To grasp the world around me, I watched television.
 I tried hard to recognize my country, state, and governor.
 Suicidal thoughts overwhelmed me as frustration took over.
 Feeling useless to myself and everyone around me, I hated my life.
 Frequently, I wanted to flee, yet I felt lost about where to go and how to cover the expenses.

 Gradually, I began to connect with and love my children like a mother.
 To jog my memory, I forced myself to look at photos of myself and compare them to my reflection in the mirror, trying to see if the faces matched.
-My mom suggested having another baby, hoping it would awaken the maternal instinct I struggled to find, as she believed childbirth was a significant event.
+I thought about having another baby, hoping it would awaken the maternal instinct that I struggled to find.
+My mom agreed with me as childbirth was a significant event.

 At that moment, I no longer cared if my memory returned, as I grew exhausted from receiving orders from others.
 I wanted to start life anew.
 According to the doctors, no one could determine when my memory might return.
 It could take months, years, or might never happen.
 To avoid disappointment, I chose not to embrace hope.
 I decided to move forward, accepting my memory would never return.